Product Filters

 Keep in mind that hand-mixing concrete can be labour-intensive and may not produce as consistent a mix as using a mechanical mixer.
 It is generally best to use a mechanical mixer for larger projects or for projects that require precise control over the mix.

-Does The Weight Of Each Ballast Bag Vary?
+Does The Weight Of Each Ballast Bulk Bag Vary?

 Yes, despite the stated product weight, the actual weight of ballast bulk bags may vary depending on moisture content.